pennersr/django-allauth/docs/configuration.rst

 ACCOUNT_SIGNUP_PASSWORD_ENTER_TWICE (=True)
   When signing up, let the user type in their password twice to avoid typos.

+ACCOUNT_SIGNUP_REDIRECT_URL (=``settings.LOGIN_REDIRECT_URL``)
+  The URL (or URL name) to redirect to directly after signing up.
+Note that users are only redirected to this URL if the signup went through uninterruptedly, for example, without any side steps due to email verification.
+If your project requires the user to always pass through certain onboarding views after signup, you will have to keep track of state indicating whether or not the user successfully onboarded, and handle accordingly.

 ACCOUNT_TEMPLATE_EXTENSION (="html")
   A string defining the template extension to use, defaults to ``html``.